CodeForAfrica/africanCOMMONS/about.md

 Locally developed software solutions are also appropriate for reuse elsewhere on the continent, and the wider world.
 The challenge is discovery: end-user organisations and technologists are seldom aware of existing solutions elsewhere and/or struggle to find credible recommendations that are sensitive to local operational requirements.

-AfricanCOMMONS is a platform to showcase re-useable tools built across Africa and the people & organizations building them.
+africanCOMMONS is a platform to showcase re-useable tools built across Africa and the people & organizations building them.

 ---